-- The site is completely wooded at this time with a mix of mature deciduous and evergreen trees. - The significant grading required for roads, driveways, house sites and drainage will result in the removal of the vast majority of trees on the site. - Increasing the number of homes in the area has the potential to increase the amount of fertilizers, herbicides, and pesticides that runoff into the wetland.
+- The site is completely wooded at this time with a mix of mature deciduous and evergreen trees. - The significant grading required for roads, driveways, house sites and drainage will result in the removal of the vast majority of trees on the site.
+The trees have matured to a height at which they now largely block the view of the turbines from the houses on Teal Circle and Paul Street. - Increasing the number of homes in the area has the potential to increase the amount of fertilizers, herbicides, and pesticides that runoff into the wetland.

-• Wetlands:
+Wetlands: